prettybot/machinery-gui/README.md

 ❗️❗️❗️WARNING

-it is just a working progress until it has a first release edition.
+It is a working project until a first edition has be released.

 ---